metabiswadeep/cpdb-backend-cups/README.md

 ## Running

-The backend is auto-activated when a frontend runs; So no need to run it explicitly.
+The backend is auto-activated when a frontend (like a CPDB-supporting print dialog or the example frontend `demo/print_frontend` of cpdb-libs) is started, so there is no need to run it explicitly.

-However, if you wish to see the debug statements at the backend, you can run  `/usr/lib/print-backends/cups`.
+However, if you wish to see the debug statements in the backend code, you can run `/usr/local/lib/print-backends/cups

 ## More Info